 The Group has investments in quoted equity and debt investments and is exposed to equity price risk.
-These investments are listed on the SGX-ST, the Stock Exchange of Hong Kong Limited and the Nasdaq Stock Market.
+These investments are listed on the SGX-ST and the Stock Exchange of Hong Kong Limited.

-For such investments classified as FVTPL, the impact of a 5% increase in prices of the quoted investments at the reporting date would have increased the profit or decreased the loss of the Group by \$469,000 (2022: \$632,000) before tax.
-An equal change in the opposite direction would have decreased the profit or increased the loss of the Group by \$469,000 (2022: \$632,000) before tax.
+For such investments classified as FVTPL, the impact of a 5% increase in prices of the quoted investments at the reporting date would have increased the profit or decreased the loss of the Group by \$508,000 (2023: \$469,000) before tax.
+An equal change in the opposite direction would have decreased the profit or increased the loss of the Group by \$508,000 (2023: \$469,000) before tax.